Ilkley Manor House: The Manor House (Old Castle) building

 Ilkley Manor House, Ilkley.
 Front, or south elevation.

 The Manor House building is of historic interest.

 This is the oldest dwelling-house in Ilkley and was built along with All Saints' Parish Church on the site of the Roman fort, Olicana.
 The church was built in Anglo-Saxon times on top of the Principia or headquarters building of the fort.
 The Manor House was built into the west defences: that is, it was incorporated with part of the free-standing defensive west wall of the fort, and many robbed-out Roman small squared stone blocks are now part of the building.

 Before it became the museum, Ilkley Manor House was known as 'The Castle'.
-The origin of this name was probably due to the Roman fort, i.e. castrum, from which we get the diminuitive form 'castellum'.
+The origin of this name was probably due to the Roman fort, i.e. castrum, from which we get the diminutive form 'castellum'.
 The House has evidence of a Pele Tower which may also explain why it was historically known as 'The Castle'.
 This is unlikely, however, because there is no evidence that the building itself was used for fortification.

 The front of the building faces south.
 The left or west wing, which now contains the buttery and storeroom, is partly medieval and was built on the Roman fort wall.
 The interior entrances to the buttery and storeroom have 14th-century shouldered corbelled arches, or 'Caernarfon lintels'.
 The mullioned windows are 17th century.
 The central gable covers the main eating hall with fireplace, and the right or east gable is the solar wing, which contained upstairs accommodation for the owner, with a garderobe and fireplace.
 The upper floor of the solar wing is now home to the Solar Art Gallery.
 The front walls and windows of the central hall and solar wing are 16th century.
 The front doorway with pointed arch is possibly late Norman.

 The back or north elevation of the building is partly built with stones robbed from the Roman fort.
 The passage doorway may be medieval, but the archway and right (west) wing are 17th-century.
 The wall beneath the central and east gables on this side is 15th- to 16th-century.
 The lowest large window in the solar wing on this north side is 17th-century; other north-elevation windows are more modern.

 In the interior roof of the solar room, the rigid 15th- or 16th-century structure of king posts, tie beams and principal rafters forms the main frame of the roof, as a series of triangular trusses.

 A close-up view of Ilkley Manor House's fireplace in the main hall.
 On the top right, you can just about see a rectangle where there was possibly a bread oven.